vogt4nick/recipes.vogt4nick.com/src/en/salads-soups-sides/salads/bean-salads/bean-salad.md

         * Fresh Parsley Leaves, chopped

     !!! tip "This recipes works for all legumes."

+    ??? info "Yields about 800 g."
+        Note that cooked legumes yield about 2x-3x their dry weight.
+Here's a [chart](https://www.seriouseats.com/2014/04/is-there-a-ratio-for-converting-between-dried.html) for some beans.

 === "Directions"
     1. **Combine.** Add onion, red wine vinegar, olive oil, salt, pepper to large bowl.
 Stir to combine.
 Add legumes.
 Toss gently.